-We have a cluster of about a dozen properties on the same block -- houses and gardens we share.
-We are building a park and a green-space where a fire burned down part of our neighborhood in 2007.
+We have a cluster of properties on the same block -- houses and gardens we share.

 We paint murals, help kids with homework, share food, host neighborhood celebrations, and try to live as one big family… which means eating together, praying together, doing life together.

 We also believe in challenging the systems and structures that hold people down, squash people’s hope and destroy people’s dignity.
 That means we care about things like racial justice, mass incarceration, gun violence (and all violence!), inequality between the rich and poor, and all such things.
 For us, the Kingdom of God is not just something we hope for when we die but something we are trying to bring on earth as we live… in fact, we’re trying to bring God’s dream to North Philly.

 So that’s The Simple Way.
 And the original house at 3234 is the hub where it all happens.

 A dozen or so friends and neighbors are the community here at The Simple Way – and hundreds of other friends around the world support us you’re your prayers and generous gifts.